NavaTron/norc/README.md

 ## What is NORC?

-NORC is a secure communication protocol built for organizations that need both ironclad security and practical federation.
+NORC is a secure real-time communication protocol built for organizations that need both ironclad security and practical federation.
 Think of it as the next evolution beyond Signal (secure but centralized) and Matrix (federated but complex)—combining the best of both worlds while preparing for the post-quantum future.

 **Key Innovation**: NORC uses "graduated trust levels" instead of the traditional all-or-nothing approach to federation.
 You can communicate securely with: